-The ELA study investigates reasons for long-term use of antidepressants from the patients’ perspective.
-Specifiallcy, we are interested in gaining insights into the expectations regarding discontinuation of antiedepressants and the potential influencing factors.
-Results of this study aim to serve as a first step towards the development of an intervention program that supports patients in the process of discontinuing their antidepressant.
+With our ELA study we aim to investigate reasons for long-term intake of antidepressant medication.
+We are interested in expectations regarding discontinuation of antidepressant medication and potential influencing factors.
+We hope that the results of our ELA will contribute to the development of an intervention program that supports patients in the process of discontinuing their antidepressant medication.

 We would like to investigate with the “Good to know!” study, what information patients need before starting ambulant psychotherapy to optimally prepare them for the therapy.
 In order to achieve the best possible treatment results, ambulant psychotherapy is often recommended at the end of stationary treatment.
 Therefore, we have prepared two different ways to inform about ambulant psychotherapy.
 We would like to investigate which of the two types of education leads to more helpful assessments of an upcoming psychotherapy.

-Further information about this project can be found at https://www.psy.uni-hamburg.de/forschung/interaktion.html.
+Further details and contact information can be found at: http://phea-studie.de/.